Worklytics/psoxy/docs/aws/encryption-keys.md

   - The AWS principal your Terraform is running as must have permissions to encrypt/decrypt with the key (it needs to be able to read/write the lambda env, ssm params, etc)
   - The key should be in the same AWS region you're deploying to.
+  - CloudWatch must be able to use the key, as described in [AWS CloudWatch docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html)

+In `example-dev/aws-all/kms-cmek.tf`, we provide a bunch of lines that you can uncomment to use encryption on S3 and properly set key policy to support S3/CloudWatch use.

+For production use, you should adapt the key policy to your environment and scope as needed to follow your security policies, such as principle of least privilege.

 ## Provisioning a Key